anshu3769/KeplerGroup-CodingExcercise/README.md

 ## Endpoints of the API

- *  GET / - Renders the index page
+ *  GET /words or / - Renders the index page
- *  GET /words/randomword?input=<comma sepearted list of words> - Takes list of words and returns a random word out of them
+ *  GET /words/random?input=<comma sepearted list of words> - Takes list of words and returns a random word out of them
- *  GET /words/rhymingwords/<string:word> - Takes a word and return list of words rhyming with the given word
+ *  GET /words/rhyming/<string:word> - Takes a word and return list of words rhyming with the given word

 ## Prerequisite for running the application